 The Prefab Museum was awarded support from the Heritage Lottery Fund for the project The Moving Prefab Museum and Archive, with events from May 2016 to December 2017.
 This exciting project brought the Prefab Museum to venues and museums across the UK where we collected stories, photos and memories for a national archive of prefabs!
 We would like to thank all the prefab enthusiasts who have been so encouraging and supportive and the network of prefab scouts who tell us about prefabs past and present!

 In May 2016 we embarked on our prefabs roadshow which marked 70 years of post-war prefabs.
-16 heritage events were completed to December 2017 from North Yorkshire to the south coast.
+16 heritage events have been completed to December 2017 from North Yorkshire to the south coast.
 To find out more about the project, read the Moving Prefab Museum and Archive leaflet and our blog posts.
-You can read, listen to and watch our prefab adventures and shared stories and photos on this site and in the Prefab Post quarterly newsletter, available to view and download below.
-We make regular and guest blog posts on prefab-related topics and welcome suggestions for articles and features in the Prefab Post.
-Issue 7, the last issue of the Prefab Post for this project, can be read online here
+You can read, listen to and watch our prefab adventures and shared stories and photos on this site and in the Prefab Post quarterly newsletters.
+We make regular and guest blog posts on prefab-related topics and welcome suggestions and written memories.

-You can listen to BBC Radio 4 ‘Making History’ programme broadcast at 3.3opm on 23rd January 2018 about Swedish prefabricated timber houses.
+You can listen to BBC Radio 4 ‘Making History’ programme broadcast at 3.30pm on 23rd January 2018 about Swedish prefabricated timber houses.
 The Prefab Museum is pleased to be invited to speak on radio and TV, and has featured on Vanessa Feltz and Georgey Spanswick.
-On 22nd February 2018 BBC Surrey recorded an interview with Jane, director of the Prefab Museum, and Emma Midgley, director of the Rural Life Centre, for a special feature about prefabs which you can listen to below.

 In March 2017, Thomson Reuters Foundation published an article and video about the Prefab Museum and the Excalibur Estate: ‘Palaces for the People’ in peril despite UK prefab revival and the video on Youtube Palaces for the People – The Excalibur Estate